webix-hub/docs/data/desktop/carousel.md

 });
 ~~~

-However, in case of significantly slower scrolling smoothness may degrade.
+However, in case of significantly slower scrolling speed smoothness may degrade.

 ###Working with Carousel